harmoney-jianbo/ruby-eureka/README.md

       port: 3000 (Optional default to 3000)
     sidecar:
       port: 9091 (Optional default to 9090)
+      instance_id: service-a:9091 (Optional, required when register multiple instances of the same service)

 Run the bundle exec command from the application root directory